 We hope you have a wonderful holiday season! xx- Elsie

-Like this?
-Check out our Baby Footprints For All Seasons post to make keepsakes with your newborn!
+P.S.
+Check out our Baby Footprints For All Seasons post to make keepsakes with your newborn and use this Waterproof Table Cover DIY to protect your surfaces around the home!